 - If you are running a blog or a showcase site this is a great solution.
 Otherwise, it is highly advised to get a full SSL certificate issued by a certified authority

-If you understand all of the above, here’s the list of 5 things you need to do to setup Cloudflare free SSL on your site:
+Here’s the list of 5 things you need to do to setup Cloudflare free SSL on your site:

 - Request and set up the free Flexible SSL on Cloudflare